nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 usernames when working with colleagues, or by importing hundreds of contacts with just one simple command.
 <br/>

+## How to use the User Guide

+To make full use of the user guide, we have provided a table of contents with their hyperlinks.
+This would allow you to quickly access portions of the guide you require.

+However, for first time users, you are highly encouraged to go through the user guide in order, from the top to bottom.
+This is because the guide is also written in a specific order to allow you to maximise your understanding when learning how to use **ConTech**.

 * **[Quick Start](#start)**
 * **[Features](#features)**
     * **[Contact flags : `-flag`](#flag)**